Excellencies, Ladies and Gentlemen,

 I am seriously concerned about the large number of conflicts that the international community has not solved.
 We should never accept and allow that some conflicts remain frozen forever, and in consequence people suffer.
 We have to be result oriented.
 Each unresolved conflict is to be seen as a vital challenge.
 We must, together, learn from our experiences: we need to reflect on our past efforts and capture them in a way that they can be easily shared and we need to continuously improve ourselves.
 Peace-making is a process of constant learning.
 Therefore the international community needs to invest in peace-making - this means more resources and more commitment.

+All conflicts can and should be solved.
 No excuses should be accepted and we should demand that our political leaders act accordingly.

 I thank you.